 The message is clear enough: don’t let fear get in your way!
 Conquer your fear at any cost!

 Yesterday I spent the day at a friend’s pool that they had built themselves (dad is a contractor) so their family and friends could have a place to while away the hot summers and enjoy a safe, comfortable place to socialize and play.
 The kids (including the now 2 year-old) all love splashing around and jumping off the tall stone poolside walls into the water.
-They have no fear of injury or drowning and just enjoy the simple pleasure of the adrenaline rush and doing something that gets others to watch and gets them applause.
+They have no fear of injury or drowning and just enjoy the simple pleasure of the adrenaline rush and doing something that gets others to watch and gets them applause, just because they know they have the support of a Personal Injury Lawyer who will get them compensation if anything happens.
 Lately, Dad put up some blue tape-markers because the kids were starting to jump off in the shallow-end and he wanted to make sure they don’t get hurt.
 The tape provided boundaries based on his own fear of the kids getting injured, but indicate sound judgement on his part.

 One of my more philosophical friends was reflecting on the scenario above and started a conversation about how we are really born without fear and it’s something that is taught to us.
 It got me to thinking about the role of fear as a part of our culture and our socialization and how that perspective might necessarily be shifting as we enter a new era of conceptual prowess and progress.